LizkaRyan/WinterFramework/README.md

 }
 ```
 NB:
-   - Parameter binding only supports primitive class, Date or Object having fields of the precedent type.
+   - Parameter binding only supports primitive class, LocalDate, LocalDateTime or Object having fields of the precedent type.
    - If no binding can be applied then the parameter will be set to a string.
    - Object's class must contain an empty constructor